moritz-konarski/rust/notes/02_understanding_ownership.md

 so the argument can be used afterwards
 - passing references to functions instead of taking ownership is the solution to that
+    ```
+    fn main() {
+        let s1 = String::from("hello");
+        let len = calculate_length(&s1);
+        println!("The length of '{}' is {}.", s1, len);
+    }

+    fn calculate_length(s: &String) -> usize {
+        s.len()
+    }
+    ```
+- ampersands '`&`' are _references_ and enable referring to values without taking ownership
+- above, `s` points to `s1` which points to the actual value
+- dereferencing is done with `*`
+- `&s1` refers to the value of `s1` but does now own it -- the value will not be dropped when `s` goes out of scope
+- when functions have references as parameters it is called _borrowing_
+- references are immutable by default

+### Mutable References

+- creating a mutable string and then passing a mutable reference to a function allows variables to be modified using their references
+    ```
+    fn main() {
+        let mut s = String::from("hello");
+        change(&mut s);
+    }

+    fn change(s: &mut String) {
+        s.push_str(", world");
+    }
+    ```
+- big restriction: there can only be one mutable reference to a particular piece of data in a particular scope
+- this only allows restricted mutation -- less than most other languages
+- Rust can thus prevent _data races_ at compile time -- these three things need to be true: two or more pointers access data at the same time, at least one of the pointers is used to write to the data, there are no mechanisms to synchronize the access to the data
+- data races are undefined and difficult to diagnose
+- new scopes allow for more mutable references, just not simultaneous ones
+- we also cannot borrow data as mutable if it is also borrowed as immutable
+- if an immutable reference is being used it is not expected that the value changes at the same time
+- multiple immutable references are ok because nobody can change any of the data
+- some intricacies are: if immutable references are no longer used a mutable one can be created even if the other ones are technically still in scope
+- borrowing errors are annoying, but they prevent bugs at compile time

+### Dangling References

+- these are created when a reference to a non-existent memory exists, producing undefined behavior
+    ```
+    fn main() {
+        let ref_to_nothing = dangle();
+    }

+    fn dangle() -> &String {                // returns ref to str
+        let s = String::from("hello");      // s is new string

+        &s                                  // return ref to str
+    }   // s goes out of scope here and is dropped
+        // the reference now refers to nothing
+    ```
+- the simple solution here is to return the string with ownership instead

+### The Rules of References

+- at any given time, you can have _either_ one mutable reference _or_ any number of immutable references
+- references must always be valid

+## The Slice Type

+- slices do not have ownership
+- slices reference a contiguous sequence of elements in a collection rather than the whole collection